Regular polytope: Polyhedra

 Euclid's Elements gave what amount to ruler-and-compass constructions for the five Platonic solids.
 However, the merely practical question of how one might draw a straight line in space, even with a ruler, might lead one to question what exactly it means to "construct" a regular polyhedron.
 (One could ask the same question about the polygons, of course.)

 The English word "construct" has the connotation of systematically building the thing constructed.
 The most common way presented to construct a regular polyhedron is via a fold-out net.
 To obtain a fold-out net of a polyhedron, one takes the surface of the polyhedron and cuts it along just enough edges so that the surface may be laid out flat.
 This gives a plan for the net of the unfolded polyhedron.
 Since the Platonic solids have only triangles, squares and pentagons for faces, and these are all constructible with a ruler and compass, there exist ruler-and-compass methods for drawing these fold-out nets.
 The same applies to star polyhedra, although here we must be careful to make the net for only the visible outer surface.

 If this net is drawn on cardboard, or similar foldable material (for example, sheet metal), the net may be cut out, folded along the uncut edges, joined along the appropriate cut edges, and so forming the polyhedron for which the net was designed.
 For a given polyhedron there may be many fold-out nets.
 For example, there are 11 for the cube, and over 900000 for the dodecahedron.

 Numerous children's toys, generally aimed at the teen or pre-teen age bracket, allow experimentation with regular polygons and polyhedra.
 For example, klikko provides sets of plastic triangles, squares, pentagons and hexagons that can be joined edge-to-edge in a large number of different ways.
-A child playing with such a toy could re-discover the Platonic solids (or the Archimedean solids), especially if given a little guidance from a knowledgeable adult.
+A child playing with such a toy could rediscover the Platonic solids (or the Archimedean solids), especially if given a little guidance from a knowledgeable adult.

 In theory, almost any material may be used to construct regular polyhedra.
 They may be carved out of wood, modeled out of wire, formed from stained glass.
 The imagination is the limit.